CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 ### [Lab] Amazon: New and Create

 This lab assumes that you have an Amazon application with a Product model that has the following attributes: title, description and price.
-Depending on the exercises you've followed, your application may have more.
+Depending on the exercises you've followed, your application may have m
+    Assignment
+    Settings
+    Advanced grading
+    More
+ore.
 Feel free to incorporate the extra attributes in the following labs:

 Implement the following actions for your Amazon application:
 1. New Action